hihihioli/twidilers/readme.md

     * Security
         * change email associated with account
         * see login history
+        * changing pwd
-        * changing pwd should require verification code sent to email account
+            * should require verification code sent to email account
+            * Verify new password (Put it in twice like when signing up)
     * Privacy
         * make it possible to make your account page private
         * Change visability of posts to just people you follow